April 8, 2026

 Small, useful tech gifts that don't feel like fillers — the kind of thing the recipient will actually keep using six months later.

 Tech gifts under $50 have a bad reputation for a reason.
 Most of them end up in a drawer.
-The ones that don't tend to share a pattern: they solve a problem the recipient already complained about, and they're small enough that they stay on the desk instead of getting shelved.
-Here are the ones worth considering.
+The ones that don't tend to share a pattern: they solve a problem the recipient already complained about, and they're small enough to live on the desk instead of getting shelved.
+Ten that fit the pattern.

 A good wireless charging pad